w3c/wai-curricula/content/content-author/forms.md

 Courses based on this module should:

-[TBD]
+* demonstrate how people with disabilities rely on clear labels and instructions for form fields and controls, including edit boxes, lists, buttons, and others, to understand and interact with web pages and applications
+* explain accessibility requirements for labels and instructions for form fields and controls

 ## Learning Outcomes for Module

 Students should be able to:

 * explain how people with disabilities rely on clear and meaningful labels and instructions for form fields and controls, including edit boxes, lists, buttons, and others, to understand and interact with web pages and applications
-* provide clear and meaningful textual and visual labels for controls that help users understand their purpose
+* provide clear and meaningful textual and visual labels for form fields and controls that help users understand their purpose
 * provide textual and visual instructions that describe the overall purpose and intent of the form
 * provide instructions about the current step and about the total number of steps in a multi-step process
 * collaborate with designers and developers to provide: